rmarx/h2push-thedetails/post.md

 *note: some of these were overheard during conference questions and talks with others, so not everything has a hard reference.*

 * **Priorities are very inconsistent**
-   * HTTP/2 expects the client to specifcy resource priorities in the requests, while servers are allowed to adhere to them or not.
+   * HTTP/2 expects the client to specify resource priorities in the requests, while servers are allowed to adhere to them or not.
    * Firefox properly creates priority trees according to the spec ([dependency-based][browserPriorities4]), while chrome uses only very coarse priorities (weight-based only) and just 1 tree depth ([source1][browserPriorities1], [source2][browserPriorities2], [source3][browserPriorities3])
    * Because of this, the h2o server allows [bypassing of client priorities][browserPriorities3] to get the [expected behaviour][browserPrioritiesh2oReprioritize] (ex. send pushed .css/.js before .html, implying that push should only be used for critical resources).
    * Akamai has said it will [prioritize .css/.js and adjust the prioritization of fonts][akamaiAutomatingRUM] in their automated push system.